 The "tigers" have been able to improve income distribution and simultaneously maintain impressively high rates of capital accumulation and economic growth.
-This suggests that it is not the rate, but the strategy, of capital accumulation, which worsens or improves income distribution (Hamilton 1983, Page 1994, Stiglitz 1996, World Bank 1993).
+This suggests that it is not the rate, but the pattern, of capital accumulation, which worsens or improves income distribution (Hamilton 1983, Page 1994, Stiglitz 1996, World Bank 1993).
+Therefore, understanding why the patterns of economic accumulation favoured broad based development and improvement in income distribution is as important as to understand how fast economic growth industrial deepening and structural transformation of production and trade took place.